Hover over the buttons to see the contents of each page.

 Main Stat Ideals

-*An EM Sands can be comparable damage-wise to an ATK% Sands if and only if Lisa is within a Quicken team, like Aggravate.
-In which case, an ATK% Sands still is generally better but the two are close enough to become approximate.
-Otherwise and outside of such teams, an EM Sands provides little effect.
+*An EM Sands can be comparable damage-wise to an ATK% Sands if and only if Lisa is played in a Quicken-related team.
+In which case, an ATK% Sands is better in pure Aggravate but an EM Sands is better in Quickburn/Quickbloom.
+Otherwise and outside of such teams, an EM Sands holds little value.

 **As either an Off-field DPS or a Reaction DPS, an ER% Sands should be used if Lisa cannot regenerate her Burst on given rotations.
 However, situations do exist where Lisa, as an Off-field DPS/Reaction DPS, can supply herself with an ATK%/EM Sands, respectively, and rely on ER% substats instead.